 Is Your EV Charging Station Not Working Properly?

-Before we delve into brand and model specific fixes, lets go over a checklist of standard issues that may be causing the charging station to malfunction:
+It is always important to check with the latest manufacturing codes.
+While they may vary based on the model, we will go over a checklist of standard issues that may be causing the charging station to malfunction:

 The Cable is not fully connected at both ends

 Be sure to double check that the cable is plugged all the way in.
-Try Unplugging both ends of the cable before re-inserting them firmly to ensure a full connection is made.
-New sockets can be stiff, so be sure you actually fill the connection.
+Also check for dirt damage, wear or frayed insulation.
+Try unplugging both ends of the cable before re-inserting them firmly to ensure a full connection is made.
+New sockets can be stiff, so be sure you actually fit the connection.

 Delay timer in the car